|Available travel modes||Coach, flight, ferry or train|

 Yes, there are direct routes from London to Warsaw with the following travel companies:

-But we recommend booking London to Warsaw tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets between London and Warsaw online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need